George Walters (VC)

 George Walters VC (15 September 1829 – 3 June 1872) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Background

 George was born on 15 September 1829 in Newport Pagnell, Buckinghamshire.
 His father was James Walters, an Innkeeper in that town.
 His mother was Jane Green.
 George was the third child of seven.
 There are no records of George’s early life and we can only speculate his reasons for joining the Army.
-'Going for a soldier' in mid-Victorian England was still not a respectable thing to do but, as industrialism spread, so there was less need for men on the land and unemployment began to be a factor.
+'Going for a soldier' in early-Victorian England was still not a respectable thing to do but, as industrialism spread, so there was less need for men on the land and unemployment began to be a factor.

 49th Regiment

 The British Army alone was an all-volunteer force, whose soldiers enlisted for an initial period of ten years in the Infantry.
 George Walters joined the 49th Regiment of Foot in 1848 and was promoted to the rank of Sergeant within six years.